ericoporto/ags-manual-wiki/GeneralSettings.md

 -   **Sprite alpha rendering style** - determines which rendering method to use in 32-bit games when an image is drawn over [drawing surface](DrawingSurfaceFunctions).
-The "Proper alpha belnding" choice is meant for full alpha blending support, "Classic" style exists for compatibility with older versions of AGS only.
+The "Proper alpha blending" choice is meant for full alpha blending support, "Classic" style exists for compatibility with older versions of AGS only.
 -   **When player interface is disabled, GUI should** - determines what happens to buttons on your GUIs while the game interface is